 Cut Energy, Save Money & Stay Cool

 Before you purchase a window AC unit, it is important to understand the right sized BTU unit you will need to cool the space you are concerned about.
 It is also important to evaluate the energy consumption needed to power the unit as this may lead to big swings in your energy bills.
-You will notice that many window air conditioners available on the market are now Energy Star rated.
+You will notice that many window air conditioners available on the market have earned the Energy Star stamp of approval.
 When you consider how little energy these units require, you can start to see how an Energy Star air conditioner can save you thousands of dollars every year.
 This is especially important if you're shopping for a window unit that can provide both warm and cold air for year-round use.

 General Summary of Proposition 65